oliverwiegers/vim_config/README.md

 I noticed I was reinventing the wheel.
 It was a great journey and I learned alot about Vim.

-In the end I started to use some fancy looking and helpful plugins again.
-After all the goal is the same, keep this configuration as portable as possible.
-When I was working on an Android tablet using Termux I started using the most minimal configuration possible.
+In the end I started using plugins again.

 ## Installed Plugins